tjwalkr3/MandelbrotFinalProject/README.md

 # Mandelbrot Set Rendering Tool
 ## Languages
-I will be implementing the Mandelbrot set rendering tool in Python with KlongPy, GoLang, and C#.
+I will be implementing the Mandelbrot set rendering tool in Rust, Gleam, and C#.

 ## Method:
 I will do this using the escape-time algorithm.
 This algorithm is as follows: